9dots/9dots.io-pages/OOQz3R7.md

 ## Evaluate - 5 minutes
 Check for understanding by asking the students questions about the lesson.

-1. What are materials are conductive?
+1. Which materials are conductive?

 2. Which challenge was the most difficult, and why?